200 hour teacher training

 - Understand how to teach each aspect of Vinyasa yoga and create flows that incorporate the follow asana categories: seated, standing, supine, prone, and balancing.

-Program evaluation
+Program evaluations

 - Teaching evaluation